MarkHan0518/Vessel-Analysis/README.md

 ## Sample Dataset

 The `SampleData` folder contains a small 3D blood vessel dataset.
-It represents a part of the entire brain captured by a customized light-sheet microscopy developed in the Biophotonic Molecular Laboratory.
+It represents a part of the entire mouse brain captured by a customized light-sheet microscopy developed in the Biophotonic Molecular Laboratory.
 Feel free to try the entire pipeline discussed previously on this dataset!